-Assignments are through Google Classroom.
+Assignments and HW are posted on Google Classroom.

 CLASSROOM: 207

 If you have a question, please email me.
-If you need a different meeting time than what's offered on my "youcanbookme" page, then contact me for an alternate time and we'll make something work.
+If you need a different meeting time than what's offered on my "YouCanBookMe" page, then contact me for an alternate time and we'll make something work.

 Classroom & Philosophy